Eurasia: Geography

 Primarily in the Northern and Eastern Hemispheres, Eurasia spans from Iceland and the Iberian Peninsula in the west to the Russian Far East, and from the Russian Far North to Maritime Southeast Asia in the south, but other specific geographical limits of Eurasia states that the southern limit is in the Weber's line.
 Eurasia is bordered by Africa to the southwest, the Atlantic Ocean to the west, the Arctic Ocean to the north, the Pacific Ocean to the east, and the Indo-Mediterranean to the south.
 The division between Europe and Asia as two continents is a historical social construct, as neither fits the usual definition; thus, in some parts of the world, Eurasia is recognized as the largest of the six, five, or four continents on Earth.

 Eurasia covers around 55 e6km2, or around 36.2% of the Earth's total land area.
 The landmass contains well over 5 billion people, equating to approximately 70% of the human population.
 Humans first settled in Eurasia from Africa 125,000 years ago.

 The coastline of Eurasia contains many peninsulas, including the Arabian Peninsula, Korean Peninsula, Indian subcontinent, (Note: Despite being considered a sub-continent, the peninsula definition is applied to southern India.)
 Anatolia Peninsula, Kamchatka Peninsula, and the Italian Peninsula.

 Due to its vast size and differences in latitude, Eurasia exhibits all types of climates under the Köppen classification, including the harshest types of hot and cold temperatures, high and low precipitation, and various types of ecosystems.

 Eurasia is considered a supercontinent, part of the supercontinent of Afro-Eurasia or simply a continent in its own right.
 In plate tectonics, the Eurasian Plate includes Europe and most of Asia but not the Indian subcontinent, the Arabian Peninsula or the area of the Russian Far East east of the Chersky Range.

 From the point of view of history and culture, Eurasia can be loosely subdivided into Western Eurasia and Eastern Eurasia.

 Geology

 In geology, Eurasia is often considered as a single rigid mega block, but this is debated.
-Eurasia formed between 375 and 325 million years ago with the merging of Siberia, Kazakhstania, and Baltica, which was joined to Laurentia (now North America), to form Euramerica.
+Eurasia formed between 375 and 325 million years ago with the merging of Siberia, Kazakhstania, and Baltica, which was joined to Laurentia (North America), to form Euramerica.